Colon, Rectal, and Anal Cancer Program

 Tests and procedures

 On your first visit, you may have a physical exam, which could include an examination of the lower part of the colon, rectum, and anus using a small scope.
-In addition, your doctor may want to get more information through blood tests, ultrasound, CT scan, or MRI.
+In addition, your doctor may want to get more information through blood tests, ultrasound, CT (computerized tomography) scan, or MRI (magnetic resonance imaging) scan.
 We understand that some procedures and tests required for diagnosis are uncomfortable.
 We will do our best to ensure your comfort during the process.

 Treatment and recovery